Playlist includes 7 training videos

 Try to keep the infant’s head lower than the rest of the body when performing back slaps and chest thrusts.
 If you can see a foreign object in the infant’s mouth and can easily remove it, do so.
 Avoid blindly sweeping the mouth with a finger as it may push a foreign object deeper into the airway.
 Watch and feel for breathing to begin.

-If the infant stops responding, position them on a firm, flat surface and yell for help.
+If the infant stops responding, position them on a firm, flat surface, and yell for help.
 Check for breathing and begin CPR.
-After 30 compressions, open the airway and look for a foreign object.
+After 30 compressions for one provider or 15 compressions for two, open the airway and look for a foreign object.
 If visible, remove it and attempt to ventilate with two breaths.